Foundations and Focus

 by Brenda Kuseski

-In an earlier issue of PrayerConnect Magazine, Ronnie Floyd, president of the National Day of Prayer, reminds us of the foundations of our prayers, and of five Scriptural examples of ways to pray:
+In PrayerConnect Magazine, Ronnie Floyd, president of the National Day of Prayer, reminds us of the foundations of our prayers, and of five Scriptural examples of ways to pray:

 The foundations of prayer-

-1. The Sovereignty of God –He is supreme in rank and rule in this universe and beyond, yet he is involved in the affairs of this wold and the details of our lives.
+1. The Sovereignty of God –He is supreme in rank and rule in this universe and beyond, yet he is involved in the affairs of this world and the details of our lives.

 2. The Trinity of God—As Father, he knows our needs and cares for us deeply.
 As Son, He died for us to be saved from our sin.
 As Holy Spirit, he empowers us to live the Christian life.
 We pray to the Father in Jesus’ name and do so in the power of the Holy Spirit.

 3. The Power of God—God is all=powerful, and God is able!
 When we believe in the power of God, we realize we can go to him about anything.
 We know that he can do more in a moment than we can do in a lifetime.

 1. Others—Often, we only pray for others when they are in a crisis.
 But Colossians 1 reminds us that we need to pray daily for our pastors, church leaders, friends, family members, and others in our lives.